Financial-Times/ft-origami/docs/component-types/web-services.md

 ## API

-Web services must expose an HTTP endpoint on the hostname `{componentname}.origami.ft.com`, which conforms to the requirements included below.
-Web service components are available as raw source in git, but are not intended to be run by product developers unless they want to for testing.
-The component is the hosted service, rather than the application that runs it.
+Web services must expose an HTTP endpoint on the hostname `{componentname}.webservices.ft.com`, which conforms to the requirements included below.

 ## Requirements